 The difference in CBD

-The conditions under which a Cannabis sativa plant are grown also determines whether or not a plant is “hemp” or “marijuana”.
-Hemp plants are usually grown outdoors, with selective breeding meaning that hemp grows tall, fast and with lots of stalk.
-Medical marijuana, on the other hand, requires a controlled environment of stable light, temperature, humidity and lots more, as well as ensuring that all the plants are female, in order to maximize THC and other cannabinoid levels.
+The conditions under which a cannabis sativa plant are grown also determines whether or not a plant will be considered “hemp” or “marijuana.”Hemp plants are usually grown outdoors, tend to grow tall, fast, and with lots of stalk.
+Medical cannabis plants, on the other hand, require a controlled environment of stable light, temperature, humidity and lots more, All the plants must be female in order to maximize THC and other cannabinoid levels.

 Other than what they are used for and how they’re grown, is there any real difference in “hemp” and “marijuana”?
 Essentially, the answer is both “yes” and “no.”